Mugisha112/Mugisha112.github.io/index.md

 ---
-title: "Data about me and what I can bring to the team"
+title: "Edward Mugisha - Data about me and what I bring to a team"
 layout: post
 ---